Academic Catalog

 1 Credit

-An overview of the political economies, infrastructures, and operations of documentary practices across platforms such as print, analog, digital media, and hybrid forms within both national and international contexts.
-It discusses budgeting, project development, technologies, research, production and team management, fundraising, co-productions, granting agencies, legal and ethical issues, marketing design, public relations, press kits, festivals, broadcast, streaming, roll-out strategies, website development, engagement campaigns, audience development for festivals and screenings, distribution, four walling, roadshowing, self-distribution, institutional and home-use sales, community-based screenings, and eventizing.
-(S)
+Provides an overview of the political economies, infrastructures, and operations of nonfiction media practices across platforms such as print, analog, digital media, and hybrid forms within both national and international contexts.
+Topics include budgeting, project development, technologies, research, production and team management, fundraising, co-productions, granting agencies, legal and ethical issues, marketing design, public relations, press kits, festivals, broadcast, streaming, rollout strategies, website development, engagement campaigns, audience development, distribution, and community-based screenings.
+Students will analyze nonfiction projects and hear from industry professionals.
+(B,S,Y)

 Attributes: CCCS